microsoftarchive/botauth/Node/examples/README.md

 # BotAuth Examples

-Examples for the [BotAuth](https://github.com/MicrosoftDX/botauth) nodejs module which demonstrate how to authenticate a bot user, using the BotAuth authentication framework.
+Examples for the [BotAuth](https://github.com/MicrosoftDX/botauth) Node module which demonstrate how to authenticate a bot user, using the BotAuth authentication framework.

 ## Examples
 * [Facebook](facebook/)